farski/shoryuken-waiter/README.md

 * **Secondary index**: An index (generally a *Local Secondary Index*) must be added to the table.
 The `item key` of the index's **primary key** must be a `String` with the value `scheduler`, and the `sort key` of the **primary key** must be a `Number` with the value `perform_at`.
 The **index name** must be `scheduler-perform_at-index`. **Projected attributes** generally can be set to `all`.

 Other properties of the table, such as the **provisioned capacity** will be application dependent.

+#### Pricing

+Specific [pricing details](https://aws.amazon.com/dynamodb/pricing/) for **DynamoDB** should be considered when determining the cost of using the service for `Shoryuken::Waiter` with your app.
+[AWS's Free Tier](https://aws.amazon.com/free/), which does not expire for **DynamoDB**, provides **25 Units** of read and write capacity and **25 GB** of storage for an account.
+In general this would be enough capacity to support several `Shoryuken::Waiter` tables at no cost for most applications.

+Increasing the frequency of polling, scheduling many jobs that must be delayed, or having many jobs delayed for a very long time leading to a large on-disk footprint of the tables could lead to higher costs.

+Be aware that the secondary index that is required for `Shoryuken::Waiter` counts against additional throughput capacity and storage costs.

 ## Internals